pollfly/clearml/examples/frameworks/README.md

   TensorBoard.
 * [TensorBoard Toy](tensorflow/tensorboard_toy.py) - **ClearML** automatic logging of TensorBoard scalars, histograms, images, and text, as well as all other console output and TensorFlow Definitions.
-* [TensorFlow MNIST](tensorflow/tensorflow_mnist.py) - Integrating **ClearML** into code which uses TensorFlow and Keras to train a neural network on the Keras built-in [MNIST](https://www.tensorflow.org/api_docs/python/tf/keras/datasets/mnist.md) handwritten digits dataset.
+* [TensorFlow MNIST](tensorflow/tensorflow_mnist.py) - Integrating **ClearML** into code that uses TensorFlow and Keras to train a neural network on the Keras built-in [MNIST](https://www.tensorflow.org/api_docs/python/tf/keras/datasets/mnist.md) dataset.
 * [absl flags](tensorflow/absl_flags.py) - Integrating **ClearML** into code that uses absl.flags and then automatically logs the parameters to the Task. $$RIGHT LOCATION?

 :::note
-TensorFlow examples include legacy an examples folder for versions of TensorFlow older than v2.0.
+TensorFlow examples include a legacy examples folder for versions of TensorFlow older than v2.0.
 :::